 An active co-ordination body (committee or commission) to co-ordinate tasks and provide leadership during the process of creating a national SDI should be considered.
 This would need to be sufficiently empowered to carry out the co-ordination task.
+The coordinating agency should be able to carry other data generating agencies with it and allay their fears of losing control of their data.
+The coordinating agency mandate should clearly define its coordination role as 'one among equals'.
 In order to implement a SDI, it may not be necessary to establish new organisations and institutions.

 Instead, existing ones could be strengthened.
 This would require a revision of the mandates of that institution to ensure that it is well equipped to deliver.

 However, the promotion of an existing institution to the co-ordination body for a SDI needs to be carefully considered.
+The credibility of the organisation as a nodal agency should be considered.
 The institution needs to be chosen carefully so as to be aware of potential conflicts of interest that may be perceived between the institution's existing mandate and the additional SDI-related activities.
 For example, a National Mapping Organisation may end up carrying out the SDI co-ordination task and policy development while also acting as a major data producer.
 This may hamper the support for the SDI initiative from potential participants that could perceive it as biased.
 Example 8 demonstrates that although it may take some time for the co-ordinating body to gain support, a crucial element to success is how its mandate is perceived.

-Perceived mandate: In Portugal, the national SDI (SNIG) is co-ordinated by the National Center for Geographic Information (CNIG).
+Example 8 Perceived mandate: In Portugal, the national SDI (SNIG) is co-ordinated by the National Center for Geographic Information (CNIG).
 CNIG is not a major data producer, like many agencies in other countries that are responsible for co-ordinating a national SDI.
 Development of the SNIG was slower than expected mainly due to lack of available digital GI and the incipient computer technologies used by most GI producers.
 The fact that the CNIG is not a major data producer facilitated the interactions with the GI producers, as they recognised the role of the CNIG as being a complementary one that did not harm their own mission.